avianbc/blog/content/posts/2012-08-03-json-resources-in-net.md

   * **Case 3: Partial Deserialization**

-If you only need to deserialize parts of a JSON string, there isn&#8217;t many options.
+If you only need to deserialize parts of a JSON string, there isn’t many options.
 You may do some string manipulation to trim unnecessary sections, then deserialization using this method is inefficient on larger JSON files.
 Json.NET provides [methods](http://james.newtonking.com/projects/json/help/html/SerializingJSONFragments.htm) for performing this on JSON fragments.

 * * *

   * **Leftovers******

 <p style="padding-left: 30px;">
-  <strong>&#8211; Serialization</strong>
+  <strong>– Serialization</strong>
 </p>

 [DataContractJsonSerializer](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.json.datacontractjsonserializer.aspx) and [Json.NET](http://james.newtonking.com/projects/json/help/html/ReducingSerializedJSONSize.htm) support [attributes](http://msdn.microsoft.com/en-us/library/z0w1kczw%28v=vs.100%29.aspx) in order to control which members of a class are serialized.
 Json.NET has a [guide](http://james.newtonking.com/projects/json/help/html/SerializationGuide.htm) that introduces its many methods and settings when it comes to serialization.
 It has almost any feature you could possibly think of.

-<strong style="padding-left: 30px;">&#8211; Schema</strong>
+<strong style="padding-left: 30px;">– Schema</strong>

 Need to perform some kind of validation on a JSON?
 Well, there is a [draft](http://json-schema.org/) for a standard JSON schema, similar to those used in XML which can in turn be used to perform validation.
 Newer versions of Json.NET support this feature.

 <p style="padding-left: 30px;">
-  <strong>&#8211; Other Tools</strong>
+  <strong>– Other Tools</strong>
 </p>

 If you look hard enough on the web, there are many tools available when it comes to working with JSON files.
 Here are a few of them:

-  1. [JSONLint](http://jsonlint.com/) &#8211; Powerful and popular online JSON validator.
+  1. [JSONLint](http://jsonlint.com/) – Powerful and popular online JSON validator.
-  2. [JSON Viewer](http://jsonviewer.stack.hu/) &#8211; Provides an online implementation of a JSON formatter/tidying which can be useful for readability when working with large JSON files.
+  2. [JSON Viewer](http://jsonviewer.stack.hu/) – Provides an online implementation of a JSON formatter/tidying which can be useful for readability when working with large JSON files.
-  3. [JSON Editor](http://braincast.nl/samples/jsoneditor/) &#8211; This website offers the ability to convert JSON to XML and vice versa.
+  3. [JSON Editor](http://braincast.nl/samples/jsoneditor/) – This website offers the ability to convert JSON to XML and vice versa.
-  4. [JSON Schema Generator](http://www.jsonschema.net/) &#8211; generates a schema for you to use in validation.
+  4. [JSON Schema Generator](http://www.jsonschema.net/) – generates a schema for you to use in validation.